-Eugenia Smyrnova-Trybulska: I don't know such reasons and statistics.
-Our Rector Professor, PhD Hab.
-Wiesław Banyś supports the development of e-learning at the University of Silesia and he includes e-learning in the priorities of the developmental strategy of our university.
+I don't know such reasons and statistics.
+Our Rector Prof. Ph.D. hab.
+Wiesław Banyś supports the development of e-learning at the University of Silesia and he includes e-learning in the priorities of the developmental strategy of our university...

-Martin Drlik: E-environment formation at the university does not belong to the priorities of the high education at the national level.
+I do not know the exact number.
+E-environment formation at the university does not belong to the priorities of the high education at the national level.
 For that reason, its implementation is based on the preferences and strategic decisions of the university management.
 The university management should define rules, criteria for educational content quality evaluation, approaches to teaching staff motivating, and invests in the IT infrastructure and faculty.
 All these aspects contribute to the final decision of the university management about the support or damping development of e-environment of the university.

-Izabella Alvarez: As I say above, these type of decisions / investments, if proved to be useful and needed to the universities / students, are approved by the administration or the rectors (depending on the structure of the institution management).
+As I say above, these type of decisions / investments, if proved to be useful and needed to the universities / students, then are approved by the administration or the rectors (depending on the structure of the institution management).